Ramesh Chander: Landmark 1970 census

 In 1968, he began planning the 1970 Census, the first to be undertaken after Malaysian independence.
 After the May 1969 race riots in Malaysia, the Census became a politically sensitive project as the data would bring to light disparities among the country's ethnic groups.
 The successful Census undertaking was particularly challenging as there was no institutional memory from prior national censuses.

 Under his leadership, the Census was innovative in several ways.
 Using the latest available computing technology in the Malaysian government, the Census pioneered the use of new optical scanning technology.
 The Malaysian approach was adopted by other countries in the region.
 By the early 1970s, the Malaysian statistical system had come of age.
 It not only generated a full range of quality data but had a growing research capacity.
 With the available data, Malaysia was able to engage in collaborative studies with the World Bank and other institutions.

 The Census formed a key data source for the development of Malaysia's New Economic Policy, which promoted affirmative action for ethnic Malays in order to avoid the political strife that led to the 1969 riots.
 He also developed a framework for monitoring New Economic Policy targets and goals.

 Economic development

-He developed the Malaysian statistical system from a small entity of 200 persons to 2000 persons between 1963 and 1977 through a systematic expansion program for producing policy-relevant statistics.
+Chander developed the Malaysian statistical system from a small entity of 200 persons to 2000 persons between 1963 and 1977 through a systematic expansion program for producing policy-relevant statistics.
 As a result, the Malaysian statistical system became a recognized and respected institution in the international statistical system.

-He played an active role both within the region and globally:
+Chander played an active role both within the region and globally: